Obama says unequivocally committed to 'net neutrality'

 Obama said he was opposed to the idea of paid prioritization, which would allow some to pay more for exclusive access to customers on the web.

-Under the proposed rules, ISPs such as Comcast Corp (CMCSA.O) would be prohibited from blocking users' access to websites or applications but could charge content companies, such as Netflix Inc (NFLX.O), to ensure quick and reliable delivery of their traffic to users.
+Under the proposed rules, ISPs such as Comcast Corp would be prohibited from blocking users' access to websites or applications but could charge content companies, such as Netflix Inc, to ensure quick and reliable delivery of their traffic to users.

 Obama acknowledged that the proposed rules had raised concerns among advocates of net neutrality.
 He noted that the FCC was independent but said Wheeler was aware of his views.